statechannels/statechannels/packages/engine/src/redux/protocols/application/readme.md

 **[Home](../../../../notes/index.md)**

-The purpose of this protocol is to manage the application's commitments.
+The purpose of this protocol is to manage the application's states.

 It should be triggered by the `INITIALIZE_CHANNEL` event from the app.
-This prepares an address to be used to sign application commitments.
+This prepares an address to be used to sign application states.

 It should never fail.